WHAT IT’S REALLY LIKE TO SPEND THE NIGHT ON MORETON ISLAND, QUEENSLAND (PART ONE)

 After drying off, Dan took us on a tour of the island, showing us the beautiful lookout points and landscapes the island had to offer.
-One of the highlights was driving to the north of the island, where we discovered the Cape Morton Lighthouse.
+One of the highlights was driving to the north of the island, where we discovered the Cape Moreton Lighthouse.
 This is actually Queensland’s oldest lighthouse.
 Painted in cute red and white stripes, it is one of the best Instagrammable spots on the island.
 The views from up here were incredible.
-You could see the vast landscapes of the rainforest in the distance and the beaches beyond.
+You could see the vast landscapes of .
+Moreton Island and the rainforest and beautiful beaches in the distance.
 It was incredible!

 Driving back through the rainforest meant no more sealed roads.
 This meant we were tossed around and got jolted in every direction, like lettuce leaves in a salad!
 However, despite the lack of comfort, we passed by some fantastic scenery.
 Under the canopy of trees down here, we were also completely protected from the sun, and it was a welcome relief from the heat.
 I am a little bit in love with rainforests.
 After all, being from the UK, we had nothing even remotely close to anything this exotic!
 At one point, I happened to glance to my left and see the biggest spider I’d ever seen in my life, webbed amongst the trees.
 It had red glowing eyes and sharp fangs, and I’m pretty sure it had a knife too, just to look extra threatening!
 Great I won’t be sleeping tonight!